Share this post

 If you’re looking to get the most out of your food cost, you may want to look at how you’re buying your stone fruit.
 It’s packed in two main ways.

-Volume fill is where they take the product and loosely fill it in a twenty pound box and then ship.
+A Volume Filled pack is where they take the product and loosely fill it in a twenty pound box and then ship.
 They’re typically packed and shipped much firmer, and they will require a little longer to ripen on your end.
 Per unit they’re a little cheaper.

 White peaches have a very pale flesh color and are sweeter (less acid).

-Most people wonder are the peach and nectarine the same thing.
+Most people wonder if a peach and nectarine are the same.
 What’s the difference?
 Well, botanists believe the peach came first, and then a natural genetic mutation inhibited the formation of the fuzz–so they’re identical fruits with one very small difference.

 Peaches and nectarines share the same grading standards: